dblanding/micro-circuit-python-talk/outline-EPPPL.md

 * Some minor differences from the M0 & M4
     * Uses C-type USB rather than micro-USB
-    * Setup to load CircuitPython
+    * Setup to load CircuitPython is a bit more complicated
-    * Lots of builtins
+    * Lots of builtin modules
     * Has its own RTC
     * Works great connecting to WiFi and running NTP Connection